 Shrimp aquaculture has been a well established practice all over the world, with the majority of production coming out of Southeast Asia and South America.
 Most of these shrimp farms consists of massive ponds spanning several acres stocked full of shrimp.
 Pond aquaculture is difficult to manage because of the many variables that can affect water quality in these massive ponds.
 Very few regulations are in place in these countries which makes it difficult to determine what chemicals are being added to the water to manage shrimp health and growth.

 The inputs into our system are simple: water, marine mineral salt mix, shrimp and shrimp feed.
 No antibiotics, medications or harmful chemicals.
 We feed our shrimp a formulated shrimp diet made by Ziegler Bros.
 Feed Company.
 This diet is made specifically for shrimp and contains marine and plant proteins.
-Our shrimp are L. Vannemei, or Pacific White Shrimp native to the Pacific Ocean.
+Our shrimp are L. Vannemei, or Pacific Whiteleg Prawns native to the Pacific Ocean.

-Our shrimp are sold fresh or frozen.
+Our shrimp are sold whole and fresh.
 We offer pick-ups on the farm or at the LaGrange Farmers Market.
-Shrimp for 2019 will be available in August!